arch1tect1/whiteroof/README.md

 # whiteroof
-Whiteroof CV management platform for HR teams.
+Whiteroof(old msforhr) is CV management platform for HR teams.

 HR teams can create company folder -> department folder -> copy link of the department folder.